KelliExMachina/nrif/README.md

 ## Data-Preparation

 There are basically two stages for my project: 1) face detection and 2) emotional detection.
-I will train a cascade classifier from OpenCV and use the Viola & Jones method for the face detection.
-For the second step, I will match the face image (using Eigenfaces or Fisherfaces method) to an image in a SQLite database, built from the Tufts Face Database.
-For the closest matching image, I will assign a probability for the particular emotion.
+I will train a cascade classifier from OpenCV and use the Viola & Jones method for the face detection.  (this is to be performed in a project prior to the capstone kickoff).

+For the second step (this project), I will match the face image (using Eigenfaces or Fisherfaces method) to an image in a SQLite database, built from the Tufts Face Database.
+For the closest matching image, I will use the Softmax activation function to assign a probability for the particular emotion.
+Drop the second dataset if there is no response from the source by project kickoff.

 In order to protect the data, I will implement EncryptedPickle to protect the model and data while in use.
 The database content and metadata will be encrypted with the SQLCipher extension.

+Images will be converted to grayscale during the verification process.

 ## Modeling

 This will be a supervised learning model as the data in my dataset is tagged.
 I will choose a statistical approach to modelling and therefore fit a PCA model initially.
 I will add a Feed Forward Neural Network, to increase model accuracy.
-Then I will test a Convolutional Neural Network to increase the model efficiency.
+Then I will test a pre-trained Convolutional Neural Network (CNN) to increase the model efficiency.
+Using:keras, tensorflow, how many hidden nodes, how many layers?
+Using 'Softmax' to output probabilities as I'm using a multi-class variable.
+I'm also using 'Dropout' to prevent the model from overusing a particular path.
+And finally, implemented 'Early Stopping' to prevent overtraining the model.

 ## Analysis

 ## Model-Evaluation

+I implemented CUDA and optimized the modelling and network training to run in GPU as opposed to CPU.
+That alone decreased modelling and training time by a factor of 12.

 - <type> Classifier
 - Accuracy: %